 A comprehensive leak detection service is supplied to insurers, loss adjusters, builders, plumbers, building, facilities, maintenance managers and homeowners from across Toronto and the GTA to trace the location of water leaks.
 Such leaks may be visible in a variety of positions within a property, but originate from another area that is often hidden within the buildings structure.

-Following the detection of the source of such leaks, a full remediation programme is also provided to restore both domestic and commercial properties back to their original condition, with minimal disruption to the work or living environment.
+Following the detection of the source of such leaks, a full remediation program is also provided to restore both domestic and commercial properties back to their original condition, with minimal disruption to the work or living environment.

 Interior Era systems cover every eventuality and can provide evidence of the source of the leak, and consequently recommend and implement the correct remedial action required.